Michael Jackson’s Mom Adamant Her Nephew Has Been Abusing Her

-Michael Jackson’s mom, Katherine Jackson, came from London to Los Angeles to appear in court for her abuse case against her own nephew.
+Michael Jackson’s mom Katherine Jackson came from London to Los Angeles to appear in court for her abuse case against her own nephew.

 #Katherine Jackson Back in L.A.
 Under Heavy Biological Guard (VIDEO)https://t.co/wEORwRVHGK pic.twitter.com/fXZSTgXpmu